 Planning for Bellevue's growth in this periodic update will happen in cooperation with the community.
 Engagement will occur through three primary streams.
 The first, public outreach, includes a statistically valid survey, open houses, online forums and informational events.
-The second, stakeholder groups, includes a panel comprised of subject-matter experts and others with a vested interest in specific aspects of the City.
-This "Strategy Team" will meet several times, as a group as well as in divided working groups, throughout the update process to make recommendations on specific aspects of the plan.
+The second, stakeholder groups, includes panels comprised of subject-matter experts and others with a vested interest in specific aspects of the City.
+These "Strategy Teams" will meet several times through the update process to make recommendations on specific aspects of the plan.
 The third, all relevant boards and commissions, will be engaged from the beginning in advising on subject-specific aspects as well as the overall drafting of updates to the plan.
 The Planning Commission will have the largest role in this update with other boards and commissions having key roles in updating specific elements and policy areas.
 The goal of the engagement plan is to channel discussion about the updates into these streams so that the community dialogue can be well-managed and options weighed equitably.

 The goal of the engagement plan is to manage equitable, informed community dialogue about Bellevue's future growth.
-The three phases follow the overall schedule and are integrated with the Environmental Impact Statement (EIS) timeline.
+The three phases follow the overall schedule and are integrated with the EIS timeline.